A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Parametrization of spectral state transitions

 We propagated the 1$\sigma$ uncertainties from UVOT photometry, X-ray spectral fitting, observed XRT count rates, and the reported errors in archival radio and X-ray measurements into the final uncertainties on the derived quantities $\alpha_{\textsc{ox}}$, $HR$, and the radio-to-X-ray luminosity ratio.
-This was done by adding the relative errors of the individual measurements in quadrature.
+This was done by adding the relative errors of the individual measurements in quadrature (i.e., standard error propagation).
 We followed the same strategy to estimate the uncertainties on $\eddfrac$.